a-ads/blog/content/blog/you-see-html-code-not-found-error-what-next.md

   - Guides
 author: Anastasia Zavershinskaya
 thumbnail: ../../static/assets/illustration-1-2x.png
-meta_title: You See 'HTML Code Not Found' Error - What Next? | A-ADS Blog
+meta_title: You See 'HTML Code Not Found' Error - What Next? | AADS Blog
-meta_description: Learn how to fix the "HTML code not found" error message and boost your earnings with A-ADS.
+meta_description: Learn how to fix the "HTML code not found" error message and boost your earnings with AADS.
 Our guide covers common issues and possible fixes to ensure your ad unit is present and visible on your site.
 Contact our support team for further assistance.
 ---